 Yes.
-The dscout app works for participants in any country as long as they're using an iPhone running iOS 11 or newer or an Android phone running 5.0 or newer–and have a network connection.
+The dscout app works for participants in most countries as long as they're using a device that meets our minimum device requirements and have a network connection.
 And in some cases, you'll be able to screen from dscout's own scout pool to meet or supplement an international recruit.

 Just keep in mind that you, a colleague, or a hired translator will need to be able to write instructions, questions, read replies, and offer support in whatever language you'll be conducting research in.
 And as you'd imagine, recruiting and managing scouts who speak different languages and live in different times zones requires careful planning to ensure your expectations are met.

 For more information about countries and languages our app is available in, read more here:

 In order to download the dscout app, scouts will need to be located in one of the countries listed below.
 If you're looking to run research in a country not on this list, reach out to firstname.lastname@example.org or your Sales point of contact.

 - South Korea

 In addition to English, the dscout app is localized in:

 - French (Français)